 Leverage your employer brand

-Every employer has an employer brand, but to stand out to the right people when the candidate pool is crowded, you need to be tactical in leveraging yours.
+Every employer has an employer brand, but to stand out to the right people when the talent market is crowded, you need to be tactical in leveraging yours.
+With every employer trying to appeal to the same talent and skillsets, you need to work harder to promote and celebrate the unique elements of your workplace.
 Whether you’re an established business or a growing one, your employer brand speaks volumes about you; it’s quite literally how perceptions of you are defined in the jobs market.

 If the number of candidates currently looking for work is growing, promoting unique aspects of your employer brand will help weed out any that may not be a good cultural fit.
 For example, if your business offers the chance to work from home a few days a week, any candidate who doesn’t see this as a good or practical option will remove themselves from the running.
 There will be certain aspects of your employer brand, which appeal to specific people and deter others.
 We’re all different, so that’s completely natural.
 To be frank, if people can’t relate to your employer brand, then chances are they won’t be a great fit for your company so deterring them before the applications stage isn’t necessarily a bad thing.